SteveLauC/pup/README.md

 1. Go to [token-settings](https://github.com/settings/tokens) to generate a new token, make sure it has access to your picture repo.
 2. Then clone this repo and build from source
+> Or download the [prebuilt binary](https://github.com/SteveLauC/pup/releases/tag/v0.1.0), currently only available for macOS(arm64)

 ```shell
 $ git clone https://github.com/SteveLauC/pup.git